videojs/mux.js/docs/test-content.md

 - Use ffmpeg to convert `ouput.mp4` to a flv file:

-  `ffmpeg -i output.mp4 -c:v libx264 -crf 19 -profile:v baseline -pix_fmt yuv420p output.flv`
+  `ffmpeg -i output.mp4 -c:v libx264 -crf 19 -profile:v baseline output.flv`

   `-crf` affects the quality of the file output.

 - Use [libcaption](#libcaption) to embed the captions into the flv:
+**Note**: There's an open PR to double control codes that should be used instead of master https://github.com/szatmary/libcaption/pull/33

   `flv+srt output.flv captions.srt with-captions.flv`

 - Use ffmpeg to convert `with-captions.flv` to mp4

-  `ffmpeg -i with-captions.flv -c:v libx264 -crf 19 -strict experimental with-captions.mp4`
+  `ffmpeg -i with-captions.flv -acodec copy -vcodec copy with-captions.mp4`

 - Use [Bento4](#bento4) to convert the file into a FMP4 file: